chaitanyakrishnagithub/E-Commerce-Website/README.md

 # E-Commerce-Website
-Viewing different products of the website and purchasing them
+It is the virtual space where you showcase products, and online customers make selections.